Collaborative futures – sustainable, equitable and compassionate educational change

 09:30

-09:30 – 09.45Welcome, Prof Phil Vickerman, Pro Vice Chancellor for Student Experience, Liverpool John Moores University, followed by
+09:30 – 09.45Welcome, Prof Phil Vickerman, Pro Vice Chancellor for Student Experience, Liverpool John Moores University, Room 4.05, 4th Floor, followed by

 09.45 – 10.45Keynote: Compassion in higher education: Unrealistic ambition or achievable goal for active hope and sustainable scholarship?
 Dr Kathryn Waddington, University of Westminster